Posted: Thu Sep 04, 2008 8:50 Post subject: More than 1 webserver behind DD-WRT

 you might not be having any luck trying to find an answer in a 4 year old thread but what benefit does Nginx give you over using OTRW and Lighttpd or running an external separate webserver?

-i just want to know what solution does it provide for you? _________________ Please state what make and model router plus the build number and type of DD-WRT you are using.
+Please state what make and model router plus the build number and type of DD-WRT you are using.
 Screen prints and a network diagram can are also helpful.
 Before you create a new post, use the search function.
 Chances are your issue has happened to someone else.